verana-labs/verifiable-trust-vpr-spec/spec.md

 - `country` (*optional*).
 - `effective_from` (timestamp) (*optional*): timestamp from when (exclusive) this Perm is effective.
 MUST be in the future.
 - `effective_until` (timestamp) (*optional*): timestamp until when (exclusive) this Perm is effective, null if it doesn't expire.
 If not null, MUST be greater than `effective_from`.
-- `verification_fees` (number) (*optional*): price to pay by the verifier of a credential of this schema to the grantee of this ISSUER perm when a credential is verified, in trust unit.
+- `verification_fees` (number) (*optional*): price to pay by the verifier of a credential of this schema to the grantee of this ISSUER perm when a credential is verified.
 Default to 0.
-- `validation_fees` (number) (*optional*): price to pay by the holder of a credential of this schema to the issuer when executing a validation process to obtain a credential, in trust unit.
+- `validation_fees` (number) (*optional*): price to pay by the holder of a credential of this schema to the issuer when executing a validation process to obtain a credential.
 Default to 0.

 ##### [MOD-PERM-MSG-14-2] Create Permission precondition checks